 Classes meeting at 9:45 a.m.

-Adult Education Bldg. – Room A202 – Ages: All ages
+Adult Education Bldg. – Room A202 – All ages

 Adult Education Bldg. – Room A201 – Ages: 30’s and 40’s

-Family Faith is a class of study, fellowship, service, and fun that includes members that are married, single, and divorced.
+Family Faith is a class of study, fellowship, service and fun that includes members that are married, single, and divorced.
 Most of us are in our 30’s and 40’s with children ranging from infants to high school age.
 We seek to grow together as we discuss topics of spiritual and social importance and strive to apply what we learn to the challenges of daily life.
-Family Faith meets Sundays at 10 a.m. in the Adult Education Building in room A201.
+Family Faith meets Sundays mornings in the Adult Education Building.

 Friends in Faith

-Adult Education Bldg. – Room A205 – Singles & couples all ages
+Adult Education Bldg. – Room A205 – Ages: All ages

 This group enjoys light study and lots of fellowship in a fun atmosphere designed to bring members together in their daily Christian walks.
 Class members volunteer to guide class discussion.
-The class also supports Operation Christmas Child, Interfaith Hospitality Network (IHN), and Habitat for Humanity as service projects.
+The class supports Operation Christmas Child and Habitat for Humanity as service projects.
 Friends in Faith meets Sundays mornings in the Adult Education Building.